 Originating in warm tropical environments, Anthuriums are accustomed to high temperatures around 75F.
 In the rainforests they come from, temperatures rarely drop below 65F.
 As they are not used to cold weather, Anthuriums can face severe damage if temperatures drop too low indoors (recently propagated or repotted anthurium plants can be particularly susceptible).

 When temperatures dip below 60F, your Anthurium will likely stop growing until it warms up again.
-If they drop below 50F for long periods, the leaves will begin to turn yellow and start to droop, indicating cold damage.
+If they drop below 50F for long periods, the leaves will turn yellow and droop, indicating cold damage.

 Along with high temperatures, the tropical environments these plants are used to give them a love of high humidity.
 In tropical rainforests, humidity averages around 75% out of the rainy season, increasing to around 90% or even more when it does rain.

-Maintaining this high humidity level is key to keeping these plants happy and thriving.
-When humidity dips below 40% for long periods, the leaves will begin to turn brown, usually at the tips.
-This problem expands due to the lack of moisture around the plant and won’t return to normal, so it’s vital to address the issue as soon as you spot it.
+Maintaining this high humidity is vital to keeping these plants happy and thriving.
+When humidity dips below 40% for long periods, the leaves will turn brown, usually at the tips.
+This problem expands due to the lack of moisture around the plant and won’t return to normal, so addressing the issue as soon as you spot it is vital.

 If the light levels are too low, growth will slow, and the leaves will begin to turn yellow as the plant is unable to sustain itself.
 This occurs in rooms with no windows, only north-facing windows, or even in bright rooms where the plant is placed far away from the light source.